paulbrejla/paulbrejla.github.io/index.md

 * **Bachelor Thesis: Modelling Travel Agency Extranet Acceptance: The Role of Usability, Content and Appearance**. - <a href="https://hs-bremerhaven.de">Bremerhaven University of Applied Sciences</a>, Germany.
 Supervisor: Prof. Dr. Alexis Papathanassis.

 ### Contact / Imprint
-You may contact me via e-mail under paul(at)paulbrejla(dot)com or via social media.
+You may contact me via e-mail under paul(at)paulbrejla(dot)com or via social media, which I prefer.

 > Paul Brejla
 > Gerberbruch 15